mnr/writing-wip/Do-Ye0n_lives_on.md

 "Corporations have rights, just like every other citizen of the United States," replied Yvette, projecting synthesized patience.
 "Jailing a corporation and all its employees and shareholders is impractical.
 With a low possibility of success it is considered a waste of judicial resources."

 Do-Ye0n slumps back in the chair.
-Yvette restarts the lecture.
+He doesn't miss the subtext; Yvette knows how to respond to questions about corporate culpability.
+Yvette resumes the lecture.

 "Third, incarceration provides an opportunity to rehabilitate offenders.
 Criminals haven't benefited from the lessons of social cooperation and mutually beneficial behaviors.
 Without rehabilitation, crime and incarceration are an endless cycle a criminal will never escape."